Arunabhagit/Market-Research-for-Air-Purifier-Development/README.md

 # Analysis and Insights

-**Air Quality Analysis (Dec 2024 – May 2025)**
+1. **High Pollution Concentration in North & East India**

-1. High Pollution Concentration in North & East India Worst-affected states: Assam, Delhi, Bihar, Haryana.
+The analysis of the past six months identifies Assam, Delhi, Bihar, and Haryana as the worst-affected states in terms of air quality.

-Top contributing factors:
+Key Contributing Factors:

-Industrial activity (cement & manufacturing clusters).
+Intensive industrial activity (cement and manufacturing clusters).

-High vehicular density.
+High vehicular density leading to persistent emissions.

-Cross-border pollution.
+Cross-border pollution from neighboring regions.

-Example: Byrnihat (Assam) tops the list, likely due to industrial hubs and cross-border inflow of pollutants.
+Case Highlight: Byrnihat (Assam) recorded the highest average AQI in this period, attributed to concentrated industrial hubs and cross-border pollutant inflows.

-Top 5 Areas (Highest Average AQI) (last 6 months):
+Top 5 Areas — Highest Average AQI (Dec 2024–May 2025):

 Byrnihat, Assam

-Delhi (urban cluster)
+Delhi (Urban Cluster)

 Patna, Bihar